AyeshaIrshad1337/NLP/README.md

 Part Of speech is also known as POS tagging it might be desired to retain only certain parts of speech, such as nouns.
 The use cases can be cleaning data before creating a word-counts (bag-of-words) model or further processing that depends on parts of speech, such as named entity recognition (where two nouns occurring together are likely first and last names of a person) and keyphrase extraction.
 ### N-grams
-N-grams are a contiguous Sequence of N elements.
+**You will find N-gram code in N-gram.ipynb file** N-grams are a contiguous Sequence of N elements.
 For instance "Natural", "Language" and "processing" are unigrams,"natural language" and "language processing" are bigrams, and "natural language processing" is the trigram of the strirng "natural language processing"
+In many NLP feature generation methods, each word in a sentence is used as an independent unit (token) while encoding data.
+Instead, getting multi word pairs from a sentence can be beneficial for certain application that contain multi-word keywords or sentiment analysis.
+For example: "not happy" bigram